jim0607/Leetcode/README.md

 - [0162.
 Find Peak Element](Solutions/0162.Find-Peak-Element.py) (M)
 - [0875.
 Koko Eating Bananas](Solutions/0875.Koko-Eating-Bananas.py) (M) (Construct a OOOXXX problem to find the first X)
 - [0074.
 Search a 2D Matrix](Solutions/0074.Search-a-2D-Matrix.py) (M) (Think the 2D array as a long 1D array cuz the rows and cols are sorted)
+- [0240.
+Search a 2D Matrix II](Solutions/0240.Search-a-2D-Matrix-II.py) (M) (Start from bottom left, head to top right, each comparism rule out a colomn or a row)

 ## Dynamic Programming